 Users supported by Systems Administrators

-Contact the ITS HelpDesk if you cannot resolve the problem on your own.
+Contact the RIT Service Center if you cannot resolve the problem on your own.
 If they discover high risk threats, they will engage the Computer Incident Handling process.

 Report any suspicious computer activity to your support organization.
 Anything from a drastic slowdown in computer performance to something as simple as the cursor moving around on its own constitutes suspicious activity.

-Report a Computer Incident If you suspect a cybersecurity incident, immediately report it by calling the RIT Service Center at 585-475-5000, or on the web at help.rit.edu.
+Report a Computer Incident If you suspect a cybersecurity incident, immediately report it by calling the RIT Service Center at 585-475-5000.
 When reporting by phone after hours, there is a prompt to speak to the on-call person in an emergency.
 Follow the cybersecurity incident handling instructions as described on the Information Security Office website.